tectonic-typesetting/tectonic/docs/src/howto/auctex-setup/index.md

 * The second element is a string with the name of the TeX distribution.
 * The third element is the shell command for compiling plain TeX documents.
 * The fourth element is the shell command for compiling LaTeX documents.
-Here we are assuming the user is using a Tectonic project (generated using `nextonic new <proj-name>`).
+Here we are assuming the user is using a Tectonic project (generated using `tectonic -X new <proj-name>`).
 * The last element is the shell command for compiling ConTeXt documents, left unconfigured for now.